camiloumanadajud/FtaCoder/ReadMe.md

 It genereates both a html file with the analysis that you can open in any browser and a csv file for quantitative analysis.

-The package includes the [https://github.com/mappingtreaties/tota](TOTA full text machine-readable corpus of preferential trade agreements).
+The package includes the [TOTA full text machine-readable corpus of preferential trade agreements](https://github.com/mappingtreaties/tota).

 ## Installation